nqngo/talks/slides/cloud/infrastructure.md

 - Plan for scalability.

 Note:
+While storage does not generate direct revenue, it is a high-value component of your cloud infrastructure.
+If your storage goes down, your entire cloud infrastructure goes down.

 You need to plan redundancy and replication.
 For example, if you have a single storage node, you can't have redundancy.
-If you have two storage nodes, you can have redundancy.
-If you have three storage nodes, you can have redundancy and replication.
 The more nodes you have, the more redundancy and replication you can have.
-The more redundancy and replication you have, the more fault-tolerant your storage system will be.
 However, the more nodes you have, the more expensive your storage system will be.

 Backup and disaster recovery solutions are also key components to ensure a company's business continuity.
 Think tape backup, off-site backup, and disaster recovery sites.

 You need to plan for scalability.
-For example, if you have a single storage node, you can't scale.
-If you have three storage nodes, you can scale.
-The more nodes you have, the more scalability you can have.
-Your technology choice must be able to seamlessly add more nodes to the storage cluster.
+Circle back to our slide on the importance of scale, capacity not being used is wasted money.
+You need to plan for dynamic demand to ensure the business can fully take advantage of the cloud but also not overpay for unused capacity.

 ---